bharadm/Owl-Arretez/README.md

 * Favicon: https://www.flaticon.com/free-icon/owl_1864521?term=owl&page=1&position=16
 * Template: https://colorlib.com/wp/template/meditative/

+# Technologies
+* Database: PostgreSQL and localdb
+* Frameworks: Django, pycorg2, beautifulsoup4, selenium etc,.

+# Changelog 04-04-2020
+* Added Item-list support to get all items on searching by categories ( Future Search product )
+* Retrieving from database into template has been implemented.

 # Changelog 30-03-2020
 * Added support for database for PostgreSQL and local database
 * Added extras/data-setup which acts as a script for adding device into product table